 Masterworks is a complete platform for investing in or flipping art.
-The company prides itself in holding blue-chip art, which has exceeded the performance of the S&P 500 by 180% between 2000 to 2018.
+The company prides itself in holding blue-chip art, which has exceeded the performance of the S&P 500 by 180% between 2000 and 2018.
 In the art world, blue-chip art means art that is of great value and expects to hold or increase its economic value regardless of economic trends.

 While it has an innovative platform, my goal in this Masterworks.io review is to cover everything you can expect to encounter as an exclusive member, including any cons you should be aware of:

-Pros of Investing with Masterworks:
+Pros of Investing With Masterworks:

 - Low investment starting at $20 in each art piece